woocommerce/woocommerce/readme.txt

 * Filters to override default country and state on checkout form
 * Added item_number to paypal standard (sku)
 * Errors can be loaded into any page though wc_error query string var
+* Fix for default value when data-min is used
+* Hooks for quantity selectors

 = 1.4.4 - 18/02/2012 =
 * Fix for remove coupon links after ajax update of shipping